-- Masks must be worn on school district property at all times. - Garments clearly exposing cleavage, stomach and/or back are prohibited. - Sleeveless shirts worn must follow the 3-finger rule.
+- Garments clearly exposing cleavage, stomach and/or back are prohibited. - Sleeveless shirts worn must follow the 3-finger rule.
 Strapless, one-shoulder and halter tops are prohibited.
 Clothing that makes underwear/bra or bare skin visible between the upper chest and mid-thigh is prohibited.
 Males are permitted to wear sleeveless shirts; however, tank tops are prohibited.
 The administration reserves the right to prohibit items that are deemed inappropriate for school. - Articles of clothing bearing inappropriate slogans, pictures, or messages relating to alcohol, tobacco, drugs, violence, or sex are not allowed in school.
-Slogans with double meanings are not allowed. - Capes, blankets, or other cover-ups that would not qualify as a jacket, sweatshirt, etc. are not permitted. - Any accessory or other apparel that has spikes, studs or other potentially dangerous components are prohibited (bracelets, shoes, purses, etc.) - Sunglasses are not permitted to be worn in school during the school day. - Clothing with holes should not reveal any inappropriate body parts or undergarments. - Sagging pants/shorts or low-cut pants/shorts that expose undergarments are not allowed. - Outerwear such as coats and jackets are not to be worn during the school day. - Hats and hoods are not permitted.
-Bandanas and other headwear are permissible if they are used to keep a student's hair in-place or out of the face.
+Slogans with double meanings are not allowed. - Capes, blankets, or other cover-ups that would not qualify as a jacket, sweatshirt, etc. are not permitted. - Any accessory or other apparel that has spikes, studs or other potentially dangerous components are prohibited (bracelets, shoes, purses, etc.) - Sunglasses are not permitted to be worn in school during the school day. - Clothing with holes should not reveal any inappropriate body parts or undergarments. - Sagging pants/shorts or low-cut pants/shorts that expose undergarments are not allowed. - Outerwear such as coats and jackets are not to be worn during the school day. - Hats, bandanas, and hoods are not permitted.
+Headwear is permissible if it is used to keep a student's hair in-place or out of the face.
 Bandanas may not exceed 3 inches in diameter. - Footwear must be worn at all times. - Students may wear shorts, skirts, and dresses of appropriate length (the length of the item must exceed the length of the fingertips when standing with arms at sides). - Students are encouraged to store backpacks and purses in their lockers. - Attire which is demonstrated to cause a substantial disruption to the learning environment is strictly prohibited.

 It is the responsibility of the faculty, staff, and administration to implement and enforce this policy and procedure.

-- Any student who violates the dress code will be subject to disciplinary action. - Upon a student's first violation he/she will receive a verbal warning and will be required to change before returning to class. - If the student does not have appropriate attire, the parents/guardians will be notified to bring in attire.
-Students will not be permitted to drive themselves home for a change of clothing. - Any violation thereafter will result in appropriate detention(s)/suspension.
+Any student who violates the dress code will be subject to disciplinary action.
+Upon a student's first violation they will receive a verbal warning and will be required to change before returning to class.
+If the student does not have appropriate attire, the parents/guardians will be notified to bring in attire.
+Students will not be permitted to drive themselves home for a change of clothing.
+Any violation there-after will result in appropriate detention(s)/suspension.